chingu-voyages/v38-geckos-team-04/README.md

 In the package.json file you will find the scripts for development and production.
 To be sure, if you want to deploy to heroku use the `start` script.

 ## ACKNOWLEDGEMENTS 👏👏👏
+This app is based off of `Florin Pop's` repository found [here](https://github.com/florinpop17/app-ideas).
+It is an amazing resource for this project.
+Whereas, the repository has an MIT license, which permits us to use it for free, nevertheless, we still wanna say **thank you** to `Florin Pop` for putting it out there.

+Last, but not the least, is `Jim Medlock`, who incidentally is mentioned as a contributor in `Florin Pop's` repository [here](https://github.com/florinpop17/app-ideas#main-contributors-).
+The gratitude is apparently two-fold:
+- for the app ideas repo
+- for the project showcase.